Buying just the minimum coverage when it comes to

 Compare and save to get the best deal on car insurance

-If you’re still unsure if you’re successfully avoiding this common car insurance mistake, Jerry can help.
+If you’re still unsure if you’re successfully avoiding this common car insurance mistake,

 Jerry’s free app compares quotes from up to 45 different insurance companies for you in under a minute, helping you save as much money as possible without losing out on valuable coverage.